boyter/scc/README.md

 `$ choco install scc`

+#### FreeBSD

+On FreeBSD, scc is available as a package

+`$ pkg install scc`

+Or, if you prefer to build from source, you can use the ports tree

+`$ cd /usr/ports/devel/scc && make install clean`

 #### Manual

 Binaries for Windows, GNU/Linux and macOS for both i386 and x86_64 machines are available from the [releases](https://github.com/boyter/scc/releases) page.